Nadija Szram

 ARTIST’S STATEMENT

-The art that I create is about having conversations between colors and evoking moods in the body and being.
-Texture, dimensionality and color shifting that mimic nature, according to different lights of the day, also factor into each piece of art.
-I strive for the viewer to place themselves into the artwork; this process is called embodied cognition, in which mirror neurons in the brain turn things like action, movement and energy you see in art into actual emotions you can feel.
+The art that I create is about having conversations between colors that evoke a response in the viewer.
+Texture, dimension and color shifting that mimic nature, according to different lights of the day, also factor into each piece of art.
+I'm aiming for the art to lift the vibration of a room and for the viewer to place themselves into the artwork.
+This process is called embodied cognition, in which mirror neurons in the brain turn things like action, movement and energy you see in art into actual emotions you can feel.
 The viewer can be elevated out of the ordinary and find a resting place from worldly issues.
-An outcome can be a peek into a higher aesthetic, reflecting the beauty of the universe that connects us all.
-Intrinsically I feel that this is the way that I can best contribute to the ills and injustices that plague humanity.
+An outcome can be a peek into a higher aesthetic, a reflection of the beauty of the universe that connects us all.